the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 This summary shows us that conflict wasn't just random noise: it was driven by specific cnetral nodes.
 Why this matters for your mission: Identifying these central nodes tells us who held the power and who caused the friction.
 If we’re going to understand how this society broke down, we have to follow the people who were starting the most fires.

 **Mission Status**: We now have our tools and we know who the players are.
 Now, we can finally zoom out and look at the whole timeline to see if we can spot the moment Earth started to trend toward chaos.
-Let's start the Bottom-Up analysis by looking at the timeline.
+Let's start by a Bottom-Up analysis.

 ## Bottom-up approach